SheepwormJM/Orthofinder-analysis-for-Haemonchus-contortus-vs-Caenorrhabditis-elegans-Brinzer-et-al-2024/Orthofinder analysis code used in paper.md

 This contains the code related to the Orthofinder and KAAS/KEGG analysis as published in Brinzer, R. et al 2024 The parasitic nematode Haemonchus contortus lacks molybdenum cofactor synthesis, leading to sulphite sensitivity and lethality in vitro (submitted).

 In brief, proteomes were downloaded for multiple worm species, with sheep as an outgroup.
-After re-naming fasta headers for consistency, primary transcripts were obtained using OrthoFinder.
+After re-naming fasta headers for consistency, "primary transcripts" were obtained using OrthoFinder _primary_transcripts.py_.
+(For clarity, note that this is identifying the longest peptide sequence, and that **proteins** are used throughout this analysis - nucleotide sequences (genome or mRNA) are never used, although terms such as 'genes' may be used in this text).
 Next, OrthoFinder was used to produce a rooted species tree (with sheep as outgroup), and to identify putative orthologues within Hierarchical Orthogroups (HOGs).

 Using a mixture of unix/linux commands, and R, results were obtained for the following categories using the N0.tsv file in the HOG directory:
 1. Proteins shared between _Haemonchus contortus_ and _Caenorrhabditis elegans_